Dinner/ Polish Recipes/ Soup Recipes

-Dill pickle soup in a white bowl with blue flowers, fermented cucumbers on the side.
+Dill pickle soup in a white bowl with blue flowers, cucumbers in brine on the side.

-Ogórki kiszone are one of the staples of Polish cuisine and one of the fermented goods that Polish people love, like sauerkraut.
+Ogórki kiszone are one of the staples of Polish cuisine and one of the fermented goods that Polish people love, like sauerkraut (kapusta kiszona).
+You can find cucumbers in brine in Polish, Jewish, Ukrainian, or Russian deli or order them online.

 This recipe has more pickles in it in comparison to other recipes simply because:

-1. These are the ‘real’ pickled cucumbers, which means they’re pleasantly sour and not sharp/vinegary-sour.
+1. They are the ‘real’ pickled cucumbers, which means they’re pleasantly sour and not sharp/vinegary-sour.
 The soup tastes distinctively like pickled cucumbers and this is how it should taste!

 2. We’re cooking the cucumbers in butter, which mellows their sour taste and enriches their flavor.

-If you have any fermented cucumbers left, you can make this herring salad with cucumbers in brine, eggs, and apples.
+If you have any fermented cucumbers left, you can make this herring salad with cucumbers in brine, eggs, and apples or another Polish classic – vegetable salad (sałatka jarzynowa).

-Homemade dill pickles (fermented cucumbers) in a jar and in a bowl.
+Homemade cucumbers in brine in a jar and in a bowl.

 If you use store-bought chicken broth (low-sodium), the soup will also be very delicious, I’m often making it this way.